JuliaReach/RangeEnclosures.jl/README.md

 A [Julia](http://julialang.org) package to compute range enclosures of real-valued functions.

-## :warning: NOTE: This library is currently unmaintained
+## :warning: NOTE: This library is currently a work-in-progress

 ## Resources